abhinavgudipati/abhinavgudipati.github.io-old/README.md

   - This is a **GUI** working program.
 This means, there's an interactive Interface window which pops up when you run the source code in your system.
   - [Source Code](https://github.com/abhinavgudipati/COVID-Patient-List-Management-System)

+### Bio-Informatics Projects
+- **Global Alignment Sequence + Matrix between 2 DNA Sequences**
+  - Developed a program that generates the best Global Alignment sequence as well as the corresponding matrix associated with the 2 DNA input sequences.
+  - Done in Python
+- **Local Alignment Seqeunce + Matrix between 2 DNA Sequences**
+  - Developed a program that generates the best Local Alignment sequence as well as the corresponding matrix associated with the 2 DNA input sequences.
+  - Done in Python

 ### Course Projects

 - **Semester Project - Color Switch - Advanced Programming**